hammaadworks/yumyum/docs/library_docs_help.md

-# 📚 Library Documentation Map
+# 📚 Library Docs Help

 > This file is the single source of truth for documentation references.
 > AI agents **must always reference this file** before using or explaining any library.